Phenom Boxing Gloves: Are They Worth the Hype in the U.S. Market?

 What Are Phenom Boxing Gloves?

-• SG-210: Classic sparring glove with lace-up and hook-and-loop options
+• SG-210: Classic sparring glove, available in both lace-up and hook-and-loop

-• SG-202: Lighter weight, great for mitts and bag work
+• SG-202: Lighter build, better suited for mitt sessions and bag work

-• BG-200: Dedicated bag glove with dense padding and tight hand compartment
+• BG-200: Dedicated bag glove with denser padding and a tighter hand compartment

 First Impressions & Build Quality

-• Thumb position is tight and safe—less flare than Cleto Reyes
+• Thumb placement feels controlled—less outward flare than you get with Cleto Reyes

-• Grip bar sits firm without forcing a tight squeeze
+• The grip bar stays firm without forcing your hand into an uncomfortable squeeze

-• Inner lining is moisture-wicking, but not overly plush
+• Inner lining is moisture-wicking but not overly cushioned

 XRT-220S Ultimate Bag Gloves-1